uwu-labs/waifusion-site/README.md

 # Waifusion Dungeon

-Welcome to the repo for the Waifusion Dungion feature.
+Welcome to the repo for the Waifusion Dungeon feature.
 This is a project to extend on the Waifusion NFT platform to add a dungeon contract.
 This contract and feature allows users to buy waifus after the sale has ended.
 Also they are able to burn their current waifus to receive a random waifu from the dungeon.
-It is still in active development, with a plan to release circa 8th March.

 ## Local Development Setup